We’re lighting up the five most popular songs in the Billboard Hot 100 pop singles chart, for the week ending July 12, 2014.

 Much of the United States is now afflicted with hot summer weather - which may explain why our songs haven’t moved much.

-Ray McDonald's Top 5 Countdown for Week Ending July 12
+Top 5 Songs for Week Ending July 12

 Let’s open in fifth place, where Sam Smith relaxes with “Stay With Me.”
 Sam just did something we haven’t seen on the U.S. chart in 21 years…His debut album In The Lonely Hour occupies second place on the Billboard pop album chart, while his UK countryman Ed Sheeran holds first place with x (“Multiply).”
 This is the first time two solo UK acts have ruled the Stateside album chart since 1993…when Eric Clapton and Sting did it.